DelineaXPM/dsv-github-action/README.md

 ## Usage

-See [integration.yml](.github/workflows/integration.yml) for an example of how to use this to retrieve secrets and use outputs on other tasks.
+See [integration.yml](.github/workflows/integration.yml) for an example of how to use this to retrieve secrets and use environment variables on other tasks.

-## Other Usage Examples

-### Set Output to Job Scope Using Environment Variables
+## Example: Set Environment Variables to Job Scope

 ```yaml
 jobs: